 Our adventure began

 It was in 2002 that our family of 6 decided to move back to our hometown of Devine.
 We fell in love with a 44 acre farm that we now call Devine Acres Farm.
 Our little family of 6 has now grown into a family of 9!
-We have added our daughter in law, Brittany, our son in law, Ernie, and our precious little grandson, Elijah our family!
+We have added our daughter in law, Brittany, our son in law, Ernie, and our precious little grandsons , Elijah and Emmett to our family!
+Josh and Brittany are expecting a little girl in February of 2018.
 With their help, and support from our family and friends, we’ve been renovating and expanding the farm (and our family!) ever since!

 Our goal: It was then and is now to create an old fashioned farm experience for families while developing an appreciation for Texas agriculture and witnessing first hand the beauty of God’s creation.